 All grades of gelatin are prepared under the most rigid sanitary conditions.
 Either stainless steel or glass equipment is used in the cooking and finishing processes.

 Gelatin should be stored in a cool, dry place.
-This product can be kept for 3 years as long as containers are kept tightly closed.
+This product has an indefinite shelf life.
+If necessary, you may retest the product every 5 years.
 Use good manufacturing practices.

 Each batch of gelatin is tested to evaluate its various characteristics.
 Official methods of testing have been developed by the Gelatin Manufacturers Institute.
 The procedures used are variations of those outlined in Association of Official Agricultural Chemists (AOAC) "Methods of Analysis" and United States Pharmacopoeia / BAM (Bacterological analytical manual).